 Bookmark Conjuguemos for thousands of interactive activities and flashcard-style study guides.
 Depending on your skill level, you can choose to set a timer as you progress through bite-size activities.
 The graded activities test your knowledge of specific vocabulary and grammar skills with or without the help of site-provided flashcards and study charts.

 Sign up for a free subscription to Fluencia for step-by-step language acquisition activities.
 Upon subscription, you set your skill level.
 There are nine levels, each consisting of 10 units.
 You can also upgrade to gain access to more than 500 lessons and results comparable to Rosetta Stone for as low as $7.95 a month.
 In addition to interesting games, video, and audio, Fluencia allows you to set goals, track growth, receive constructive feedback, and even set reminders for daily practice.

 This free site has tons of resources!
 As they explain, PeppyBurro offers everything you need to become proficient in Spanish — except for willpower!
 Here you can find dictionaries, podcasts, proficiency tests, flashcards, helpful infographics, and much more.

 These eight Spanish learning websites are fantastic resources to bookmark.
-Just remember that they shouldn’t replace the time you spend with a private tutor — this time is invaluable because your tutor can pinpoint specific pronunciation struggles you may be having, and make sure you’re learning at the right pace.
+Just remember that they shouldn’t replace the time you spend with a private tutor.
+This time is invaluable because your tutor can pinpoint specific pronunciation struggles you may be having, and make sure you’re learning at the right pace.
 Combine your private lessons with these online resources, and you’ll be well on your way to mastering the language.

-Lauren tutors various subjects in New York, NY.
+Post Author: Lauren tutors various subjects in New York, NY.
 She has her Master’s Degree in Education (with a concentration in students with learning disabilities), and is a certified NYC Special Education teacher.
 Learn more about Lauren here!